percona/pxb-docs/docs/xtrabackup_bin/backup.encrypting.md

     invalid.
 The suggested way to create the file is by using the command line: `echo -n “U2FsdGVkX19VPN7VM+lwNI0fePhjgnhgqmDBqbF3Bvs=” > /data/backups/keyfile`.

-## Optimizing the encryption process
+## Optimize the encryption process

 Two new options are available for encrypted backups that can be used to speed up the encryption process.
 These are `--encrypt-threads` and